JetBrains/kotlin-web-site/pages/docs/reference/compatibility.md

 ## Experimental features

 Experimental features, such as coroutines in Kotlin 1.1, have exemption from the compatibility modes listed above.
 Such features require an opt-in to use without compiler warning.
-Experimental features are at least backwards compatible for patch version updates, but we do guarantee no compatibility for minor version updates (migration aids will be provided where possible).
+Experimental features are at least backwards compatible for patch version updates, but we do not guarantee any compatibility for minor version updates (migration aids will be provided where possible).

 | EXP  | 1.1 | 1.1.X | 1.2 | 1.2.X |
 |---:|:---:|:---:|:---:|:---:|